grefl/learn/algorithms/lectures/s01e01_time_merge_sort.md

 Best case = O(n).
 The while loop will not run since there are not elements to swap

-Worst case = O(n^2) The while loop will loop from j to 0 for every loop of the outer loop.
+Worst case = O(n^2) The while loop will loop from j to 0 for every iteration of the outer loop.